brugr9/brugr9.github.io/Pupil/README.md

 * Supported Engine Versions: 4.26
 * See also [Changelog](CHANGELOG.md)

 The plugin was developed using Visual Studio 2019 and an UE4 Project enhanced as C++ code project.
-It use of code and/or assets from other plugins which must also be installed:

-* AprilTagImages

 ### Usage